ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/modify-conflict-solver.dotnet.markdown

-﻿# Operations : Server : How to Modify a Conflict Solver
+# Operations: Server: How to Modify a Conflict Solver

 The conflict solver allows you to set a conflict resolution script for each collection or resolve conflicts using the latest version.